jekhokie/scriptbox/rust--learnings/README.md

 - For a HashMap, data is stored in Heap, and all keys must have the same type/all values must have the same type.
 - 2 types of errors - one that returns a `Result<T, E>` (recoverable) and one that triggers `panic!` (unrecoverable).
 - Good to use `unwrap` and `expect` in example/prototype code to indicate where actual error handling might need to be matured before production use.
+- No (or little) performance penalty when using generics due to the fact that Rust compiles generic code into code that specifies the type for each instance (monomorphization).
+- Blanket trait implementations conditionally implement a trait for *any* type that implements another trait.
+- Rust has "conventions" or patterns known as `lifetime elision rules` which prevent the need to use lifetimes in some function signatures because they are pre-baked into the compiler as a result of frequent use (to reduce code duplication).